Horses in Kyrgyzstan: Jamby atysh

 During the second half of the first millennium, the Kyrgyz, like other peoples of southern Siberia, sought to develop shooting techniques, both on foot and on horseback.
-The Kyrgyz horse rider's main weapon was his bow, although lightsabers could be used in close combat.
+The Kyrgyz horse rider's main weapon was his bow, although light sabers could be used in close combat.
 The basic Kyrgyz tactic was to harass the enemy with their mounted archers, avoiding close contact; their equestrian skill was unsurpassed.

 This equestrian skill of the mounted archer was perpetuated by the jamby atysh (Kyrgyz: Жамбы атыш), a sporting competition in which riders and archers on foot must hit a silver disc suspended from a rope with their arrow.
 Horse riders must gallop a distance of 300 m; over the last 100 meters, horse hoof-sized targets (called jamba) are suspended from posts 3 to 4 m high.
 Riders pass at a distance of 35 to 45 m from the targets and must try to hit them while remaining at full gallop.

 Today, the rules have been codified; jamby atysh schools train riders in Central Asia, and championships are organized.
 Atysh jamby can also be practised with other weapons, such as spears.